ahrenjasper/NST/README.md

 Input files - edit these
 Note: These should all be in the run time directory.
-(see, e.g., runs/c2h4o/*)
+(see, e.g., examples/C2H4O/*)
-  input (std input)     ! main input file, see next section for formatting qc.1                  ! gaussian template for state 1 (e.g., a triplet) qc.3                  ! gaussian template for state 2 (e.g., a singlet) g.x                   ! system call to gaussian m.x                   ! system call to Molpro, in case "nst.x M" was invoked
+  input (std input)     ! main input file, see next section for formatting qc.1                  ! gaussian template for state 1 (e.g., a triplet) qc.3                  ! gaussian template for state 2 (e.g., a singlet) g.x                   ! system call to Gaussian m.x                   ! system call to Molpro

 Output files
-(see, e.g., runs/c2h4o/*)
+(see, e.g., examples/C2H4O/*)
   output                ! standard output, prints code progress, the
                         ! optimized MSX geometry, rotational constants
                         ! and frequencies